caendesilva/mutual-aid-app/README.md

 > We are working on adding support for SMS registration and verification.

+## Contributing
+Right now we need help getting all the text in order.
+For example, lang keys need to be filled in in lang/en/form-input.php

 ## Getting started with the app

 ### People In Need Requirements